 Why Investors Value Authentic Signals

-Investors are adept at distinguishing between surface-level activity and genuine progress.
+Investors are surrounded by noise, so authentic signals help them tell the difference between hype and real traction.
 They often scrutinize startups to determine which startups are a fundraising fit, ensuring alignment with their strategic goals.
+Vanity metrics and polished narratives can look impressive in a pitch, but they rarely predict durable returns or resilience in tough markets.

 For founders, understanding this perspective is invaluable.
 By presenting data-backed evidence of traction, startups can build credibility and attract the right investors who share their vision for growth.